guotong1988/guotong1988.github.io/research/_posts/2022-02-01-drop-noise-for-ctr.md

 Step 1, in order to solve our industry CTR problem.
 We get the user-generated dataset-A and prepare features like age, gender, location.

-Step 2, we train CTR deep model on dataset-A. We named the result model of this step Model-A. Note that Model-A should not overfit the training dataset.
+Step 2, we train CTR deep model on dataset-A. We named the trained model of this step Model-A. Note that Model-A should not overfit the training dataset.

 Step 3, we use Model-A to predict for all the dataset-A. Then we find all the data whose user-generated label and predicted-label is different.
 We consider they are the noise data.
 There are many ways to define the difference of two labels: the equality of the two labels, or the distance of the two scores.